 For many cases, using the Unwrap calculations of Cube, Cylinder, Sphere, or the regular “Unwrap” operators will produce a good UV layout.
 But for more complex meshes, especially those with lots of indentations, you may want to define a seam to limit and guide the Unwrap operator.

 Just like in sewing, a seam is where the ends of the image/cloth are sewn together.
-In unwrapping, the mesh is unwrapped at the seams.
+In unwrapping, the UV map is discontinuous at the seams.
 Think of this method as peeling an orange or skinning an animal.
 You make a series of cuts in the skin, then peel it off.
 You could then flatten it out, applying some amount of stretching.
 These cuts are the same as seams.

 When using this method, you need to be aware of how much stretching there is.
 The more seams there are, the less stretching there is, but this is often an issue for the texturing process.
 It is a good idea to have as few seams as possible while having the least amount of stretching.
 Try to hide seams where they will not be seen.
 In productions where 3D paint is used, this becomes less of an issue, as projection painting can easily deal with seams, as opposed to 2D texturing, where it is difficult to match the edges of different UV islands.

 Adjust seams and repeat.

 To add an edge to a seam, simply select the edge and press Ctrl-E to Mark Seam, or to remove it, use Ctrl-E to Clear Seam.

 In the example to the right, the back-most edge of the cylinder was selected as the seam (to hide the seam), and the default unwrap calculation was used.
 In the UV Editor, you can see that all the faces are nicely unwrapped, just as if you cut the seam with a scissors and spread out the fabric.